digitalservicebund/ris-norms/doc/adr/0013-error-responses.md

 ### Displaying messages for the user

-To create messages to display to the user the `type` must be used in combination with the extension members.
+To create messages to display to the user the `type` must be used in combination with the other fields.
 The `title` and `details` may not be parsed or used for the translation.

 ### Examples